-1. Articles 136 and 138 shall apply mutatis mutandis to processed products placed under the inward processing procedure prior to being re-exported from the customs territory of the Community.

-- 2. At the request of the declarant and provided he submits the necessary information, the amount of import duty on the goods covered by paragraph 1 of this Article shall be determined in accordance with Article 58(3).
-The date of acceptance of the reexport notification shall be regarded as the date of release for free circulation. - 3.
+- 1. Article 136(1) and (2) shall apply mutatis mutandis to processed products which were originally re-exported from the customs territory of the Community subsequent to an inward processing procedure. - 2.
+At the request of the declarant and provided he submits the necessary information, the amount of import duty on the goods covered by paragraph 1 of this Article shall be determined in accordance with Article 58(3).
+The date of acceptance of the re-export notification shall be regarded as the date of release for free circulation. - 3.
 The relief from import duties provided for in Article 136 shall not be granted for processed products which were exported in accordance with point (b) of Article 150(2), unless it is ensured that no import goods will be placed under the inward processing procedure.